Cougars0/gstla_poptracker_pack/README.md

 ## Support

 For general EmoTracker support and/or issues, please refer to the [EmoTracker Discord server](https://emotracker.net/community/).
+For general PopTracker support and/or issues, please refer to the [PopTracker Discord server](https://discord.com/invite/gwThqMCPgK).

-For bugs and issues specific to this tracker pack, you can either open an issue in the [issue tracker](https://github.com/Karanum/gstla_emotracker_pack/issues) or post it in the `#gs2-rando-discussion` channel of the [Golden Sun Speedrunning Discord](https://discord.com/invite/QWwxrmN).
+For bugs and issues specific to this tracker pack, you can either open an issue in the [issue tracker](https://github.com/Cougars0/gstla_poptracker_pack/issues) or post it in the `#gs2-rando-discussion` channel of the [Golden Sun Speedrunning Discord](https://discord.com/invite/QWwxrmN).

 **Note:** The latest version of ConnectorLib can randomly cause the auto-tracker script to get stuck on an error.